BasedBroski/final-project/README.md

 Why it matters:
 - This is the app's fetch API + JSON packaging requirement in action.
 - Player dialogue is converted into structured JSON and sent to an AI endpoint.
+- The player's dialogue will go through the AI's filter
-- The same architecture allows fallback/local behavior when no endpoint is configured.
+- The same architecture allows for a fallback when no endpoint is configured.

 How it works:
 - `payload` is assembled from user input and conversation state.